asharma151515/CP1404practicals/prac_08/README.md

 # Practical 08
-Here are some key points you might have learned through the lesson on creating a Kivy application for converting miles to kilometers, along with what I implemented in my code:
+Here are some key points which I learned through the lesson on creating a Kivy application for converting miles to kilometers, along with what I implemented in my code:

 ### My Key Learnings: